whats-good/uniform-graphql/README.md

 </p>

-> Create code-first graphql backends in TypeScript with zero type-safety compromises.
+> Create code-first graphql apis in TypeScript with end-to-end type safety.

 <!-- ### 🏠 [Homepage](this is the project homepage)